aytekinkaplan/complete-javascript/jsstudy009/guess_my_number/README.md

 6. **Screenshots Section**: Displays screenshots of different stages of the game (start screen, gameplay, end screen).
 7. **Contribution Guidelines**: Instructions on how others can contribute to the project.
 8. **License Information**: States the license under which the project is distributed.

-### Additional Information:
-- **Images**: Ensure you upload the relevant screenshots (e.g., `start-screen.png`, `game-screen.png`, `end-screen.png`) to the `screenshots/` folder in your project directory.
-- **MIT License**: If you're using the MIT License, include a `LICENSE` file in the root of your repository.

-This README provides a comprehensive overview of your project, making it easy for others to understand, install, and potentially contribute to it.
-If you need further adjustments or details, feel free to ask!
 ```